 - 1. The Company faces the risk of disruption to its supply chain and delays in the fulfillment of orders for critical parts required for maintenance works and network expansion projects.
-This risk is considered to be high.
-Despite the mitigating measures being implemented, this risk is stable. - 2.
+Although factors at play internationally continue to increase this risk trend, given the mitigating measures being implemented, this risk appears to be under control at this time. - 2.
 The Company had identified the risk that the new regulatory framework could include provisions that require significant changes to operations or could threaten its long-term viability.
 To mitigate this risk, the Company established a Regulatory Reform Team to spearhead the Company's involvement in the regulatory reform process.
-This risk is considered high given the potential high financial impact on the business combined with the higher likelihood of occurrence.
-This risk has increased from that reported for the first half of 2023, because of delays in finalising the draft regulations as consensus has not been arrived at on some areas.
-The Company is unable to fully determine the impact of proposed legislative changes on its operations without having access to the full suite of draft regulations, for review. - 3.
+This risk is now considered to be stable based on the progress made in completing the draft legislation.
+Consensus has been reached on most of the regulations with the Government Regulatory team.
+However, the proposed regulations must first be subjected to public comment and subsequent parliamentary approval before becoming law.
+The public consultation process is now complete.
+The risk that there will be significant changes to the proposed regulations is low.
+With the new regulatory framework imminent, the Company has commenced a thorough evaluation of the changes to operations and structure required to comply with the new regulations.
+Despite our efforts to reduce this risk through proactive engagement in the legislative process, uncertain events such as the price of fuel, the cost of renewable technology and government policy changes can increase this risk in a short period. - 3.
 A significant portion of the total electricity price to consumers is the cost of fuel.
-The Company has identified the high cost of electricity, as well as the volatility of fuel prices on the world market, to be significant risks.
-The Company continues to use fuel price hedging to help mitigate the risk of volatility in fuel prices; however, prices remain relatively high and volatile.
-Further efforts at increasing renewable energy sources of generation have been delayed by issues related to land acquisition and higher than expected prices of equipment involved, rendering some projects infeasible at this time.
-This risk is considered to be high but stable. - 4.
-The inability to meet consumer demand for electricity is considered a risk to the Company.
-This can be brought on by either an unforeseen increase in the demand for power or the loss of generators or substations.
-The Company employs a robust preventative maintenance programme to mitigate the risk of unplanned asset downtime; however, increased delivery and production lead times increase the risk of not being able to restore operations following critical equipment failure.
+The Company has identified the volatility of fuel prices on the world market, to be a significant risk.
+The Company continues to use fuel price hedging to help mitigate the risk of volatility in fuel prices; Further efforts at increasing renewable energy sources of generation as a risk mitigation measure have been delayed by issues related to land acquisition and higher than expected prices of equipment involved.
+This risk is considered to be high. - 4.
+The inability to meet consumer demand for electricity is increasing and is now considered a medium risk because of the much higher actual increase in demand than projected, because of higher temperatures and use of air conditioning equipment, as well as aging plant.
+Plans are being implemented to reduce this risk making use of containerized generators whilst other longer term plans are executed.
+The Company employs a robust preventative maintenance programme to mitigate the risk of unplanned asset downtime.
 Uncertainty regarding the implementation of investment projects in the private and public sector contributes significantly to the assessment of this risk.
-This risk is considered low to moderate.
-As the existing generation assets near the end of their useful lives, and the uncertainty of future demand increases, compounded by a delay in finalising an Integrated Resource and Resilience Plan to which all stakeholders are contributing, this risk is increasing. - 5.
-The annual hurricane season between June and November 2023 remains a constant threat to the Company's assets and operation.
+The situation is compounded by delays in finalising an Integrated Resource and Resilience Plan. - 5.
+The annual hurricane season between June and November remains a constant threat to the Company's assets and operation.
 As far as practicable the Company continues to design its systems to minimize the impact from hurricanes.
 The Company continues to maintain a robust disaster recovery plan in the event of extensive damage resulting from a weather system.
 The risk of loss of T&D assets and resulting impact on the reliability of the power supply is increasing given the intensity of storms affecting the region.
 This risk is considered to be moderate but increasing.